-Homework Structure and Schedule: Assignments will be posted to the course website and are to be submitted in class on their due date (which usually falls on a Wednesday).
-It is crucial to keep up with the homework in this course.
-Therefore, short of the circumstances discussed in the attendance policy above, late homework will not be not accepted.
+Homework Structure and Schedule: Assignments will be posted to the course website and are due at 10:00AM on Wednesdays in the appropriate box outside my office door (Davis209A) It is crucial to keep up with the homework in this course.
+Therefore, short of the circumstances discussed in the attendance policy above, late homework will not be accepted.
 I will drop your lowest homework score on the condition that you attend one Mathematics/Statistics department colloquium and write a short (one paragraph) summary.